To not send a follow-up letter is actually an opportunity missed. True, a letter (doesn’t matter how great) will not win you a job contract.

-In this article we will have a look at what you should include in your letter, and we will also show you some samples.
+In this article we will have a look at a sample letter, explaining things that you should include on your letter, and why you should include them.
 Let’s start!

-You should mention exactly the place, the time, the position and the person who led an interview with you (if you do not send the letter directly to them).
+On the first lines of your letter, you should mention exactly the place, the time, the position and the person who led an interview with you (the only exception is when you have an email contact on the person who interviewed you, and when you send the letter less than twelve hours after the interview).

-Some recruiters interview more than fifty applicants in a week, for different positions.
-If you think that they will remember the details of the interview with you, you are wrong.
-You have to remind them what happened, and when exactly they interviewed you for a job.
+You should know that some recruiters interview more than fifty applicants each week, for different positions and jobs.
+It would be a fallacy to believe that they remember the details of the interview with you, or with any other applicant.
+You have to remind them what happened, when the two of you met, and what job you applied for.

 Try to make a final push

-You can give them few more reasons to hire you.
-Say that you felt well in the company, that you are as motivated as ever after the interview with them, or just list again your strengths that are relevant for the job.
+For example, you can say that you felt well in the company, that you are as motivated as ever after the interview with them.
+Or you can simply repeat your strengths and characteristics that make from you a great candidate for the job.

-Small details can often make a big difference, especially when the interviews were close, and they did not yet decide whether they’d choose you, or candidate B for the job.
-This happens quite often, and you should try to make a final push with your follow up letter.
+Small details can often make a big difference, especially when the interviews were close, and they are not sure whether they’d choose you, or candidate B, or candidate C, for the job.
+In my experience this happens quite often, especially if we talk about interviews for managerial or customer service positions.

 Be genuine and try to stand out